audiophonics/ES9018K2M_serial_sync/README.md

 ##For MoodeAudio

 ###Get started:
-Connect to your Raspberry Pi running RuneAudio by ssh using Putty or any ssh client
+Connect to your Raspberry Pi running MoodeAudio by ssh using Putty or any ssh client

 User: pi, and password: raspberry